Highland Lakes Christmas Lights Guide

 Along with numerous Christmas lights displays, other holiday events include fun in the snow and opportunities to step back in time 100 years, or 2,000 years.

-- Visit the Lyndon B. Johnson State Park and Historic Site as well as the Lyndon B. Johnson National Historical Park for Christmas traditions from the childhood and adult life of President Johnson.
+- Visit the Lyndon B. Johnson State Park and Historic Site for Christmas traditions from the childhood and adult life of President Johnson.

-- For more contemporary fun, kids can play in the snow in early December during Llano Snow Day
+- For more contemporary fun, kids can play in the snow in early December during snow days in Llano and Burnet.

 Click on the icons above for dates and details.
 Visit our online events calendar for a full schedule of holiday happenings or pick up a free copy of The Picayune Magazine published every month.
 If you know or see a great Christmas display in your neighborhood, send us a message on Facebook, Twitter, or Instagram.